TDycores-Project/tdycore-qa/tdycore_qa_setup.rst

         $ cd ..
 	$ emacs makefile

    b.
-In makefile set python, and directory to qa_toolbox
+In makefile set python, and directory to qa_toolbox path.

       .. code-block:: bash

 	PYTHON = python3
 	QA_TOOLBOX_DIR = ../qa-toolbox

    c.
-Run the qa_tests in the makefile by setting the directory and document directory.
+Run the qa_tests in the makefile by setting the directory and documentation directory.

       .. code-block:: bash